aptos-foundation/AIPs/aips/aip-69.md

 for the security considerations of the JWK consensus framework in general.

 Also see [here](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md#security-liveness-and-privacy-considerations)
-for the security considerations of OIDB accounts in general.
+for the security considerations of keyless accounts in general.